mohamadwehbe/ucheedApp/README.md

 # The steps to lunch the app:

 1. Go to the Laravel directory : cd Laravel
-2. edit the .env file : setp your own database
+2. edit the .env file : setup your own database
+3. from the terminal install everything for laravel: composer install
-3. migrate your database using : php artisan migrate --seed
+4. migrate your database using : php artisan migrate --seed
+5. generate a key : php artisan key:generate (in case the .env file doesn't have an APP_KEY=)
-4. start the backend server : php artisan serve
+6. start the backend server : php artisan serve
-5. open new terminal and make sure you are in the ucheedApp directory not Laravel
+7. open new terminal and make sure you are in the ucheedApp directory not Laravel
-6. from The ucheedApp directory go the ReactApp directory : cd ReactApp
+8. from The ucheedApp directory go the ReactApp directory : cd ReactApp
+9. from the terminal install everything for react : npm install
-7. start the server : npm start
+10. start the server : npm start

 # Notice